Pocketsnb/quartz/content/Characters/John Hinkleberry.md

 Argerath: Inventory manager of warehouse, hid that explosives were stolen.
 Worked with arena, skimming off the top to Arena.
 Oou: Argerath's body guard.
 Varris: Guard at warehouse, behaved unusually when Sigurd was mentioned.
-Guards on duty at time of theft: Kirge Olgdudd, Lutz Bludt, Quail, Neery Hould, and Wyvern Nerry Hould: Was paid to let Sigurd in to steal the explosives.
-Child sick after they left Sunfair.
-Got sick on the highroad.
+Guards on duty at time of theft: Kirge Olgdudd, Lutz Bludt, Quail, Nerry Hould, and Wyvern

-Maris: Farm person with things being taken

 Madringa: Tavern owner
 Sweet Pea: at the flop, witnessed an event

 Emporium of Awesomeness: Tailor

-Therim Brawnhammer: Artificer in southdown district

-Hospital: In Northwick district

 Highroad
-Tavern at the crossroads about 5-6 days out.
+Tavern at the crossroads about 5-6 days out. camp to the east
+Necromancers tower to the west
+Burned down village 20-30 years, Mont Briar.
+Farmplots, inn.
+Just past Yomer crossroads to Sunfair.
 Cave near Sunfair
+Potential Bandits

+Casino: Has waffle fries

+Sickness
+Spores on clothes
+has happened for last 20 years, increased frequency now.
+Symptoms
+- Cough
+- Fever
+- Bedridden
+Only spread by spores
+sick at before and on the crossroads, regardless of which direction they've gone investigators had no results

+big dragons flying in the sky overhead, looking at small dragon nearby
-#### Isonora
+### Isonora
 Oligarchy
 Plutocracy
+Mademoiselle Agnes: creepy lady with a black castle Ran by 8 devats, often from nobility

 #### People
 Tom: Gnome guide